NixOS/rfcs/rfcs/0127-issues-warnings.md

 A second approach used a list type: `list of ("packageName.warningKind" or "packageName.*" or "*.warningKind" or "*.*")`.
 This was a binary choice (compared to the ternary value today), with an additional boolean `traceIgnoredWarnings` option.
 One downside is that it does not allow granular control over warnings, only evaluation failures.
 A bigger issue is that due to how the merge rules on lists work, it would have been difficult to provide good default values for the nixpkgs confinguration while keeping backwards compatibility.

+A third approach used a two-level attribute set, similarly to the list above, but with the value setting the handler instead of it being a binary choice. `"*"."*" = "error";`, `myPackage."*" = "ignore";`, `"*".maintainerless = "ignore";`, etc. This provides better merging behavior than a list, while also being more granular.
+However, people voiced concerns about people accidentally wildcard-ignoring everything.
+Also, it is ambiguous on matching problem name vs problem kind, which mostly works fine but might lead to weird things happening in the case where new kinds are introduced.

 ## Unresolved questions
 [unresolved]: #unresolved-questions